AuraCodez/Edu-Track/README.md

 - Make a seperate login system for students to login
 -  Make is so that teachers can uppload assignment files and students can see it
 - Make it so students can access and see their current grades
-- Switching the database to MySQL?
+- Switching the database to MySQL instead of SQLite

 (A current work in progress project!)